kbhadury/LSystem/README.md

 * M : move forward by length without drawing
 * [ : push pen info to the stack
 * ] : pop pen info from the stack
+* ' : decrease pen width
+* " : increase pen width
+* ~ : multiply length by 2
+* \` : divide length by 2
+* \* : force pen to change color

 ###Plans
 I might try to make a GUI version of this program so it isn't dependent on the gpdraw library.
-Some L-systems also feature symbols to change the pen size/color, increase/decrease the line length, etc, and I'll play around with those a bit.

 ###Sample L-systems
 Here are some fun L-systems to try out!